mattsdni/atlas-db/README.md

 aW5mb2Jsb3hAMTIz
 ```

-User have to update this base64 encoded value below
+Users have to update this base64 encoded value below
 ```
 ...
 apiVersion: v1